 Olive oil consumption is associated with reduced breast density, as is intake of vitamin D in combination with calcium.
 High intake of omega-3 fatty acids has been linked to lower breast density in both animal and human studies.
 While consuming carotenoids does not reduce breast density, it can reduce the risk of breast cancer associated with dense breasts.
 Women with a reduction in breast density over time have a lower risk of breast cancer than women whose breast density remains stable.

-Latest research finds that alcohol increases density most in women with high risk
+Latest research: Alcohol increases density most in high-risk women

 The study referenced at the beginning of this news story was designed to investigate whether the association between alcohol consumption and breast density is influenced by "background" breast cancer risk due to other breast cancer risk factors.
 The study included 53,060 Swedish women aged 40 to 74.
 Mammographic breast density was measured using VolparaDensity, a type of software that estimates the volume of dense breast tissue from digital mammograms.
 The risk of developing breast cancer during the next 10 years was estimated using the Tyrer-Cuzick prediction model, which incorporates multiple breast cancer risk factors.
 A web-based self-administered questionnaire was used to determine alcohol intake.